ashutoshmjain/gita/src/thought.md

 The information in `Bramh` is held with in the interrelationships of manifested entities.
 A woman is someone's mother , a sister and a wife.
 And hundreds of more relationships she has with animate beings and inanimate things.
 In the physical world, our identity is determined by social graph - connections with place of birth, education institute , employment  - tiny specs of information held with in each connection ! `Bramh` is sum total of all the identities - entirety of information.

 While a text book condenses the ideas, a narrative spreads the information amongst its fictitious identities - characters.
 It invites us to create those characters as virtual entities in our minds.
 One might think the information is locked in the text; the truth is information is held in our minds - in the relationships we form with the characters.
 No wonder a narrative is only as good as the characters it builds.
-A popular novel gradually builds a hero and a villain for a face-off in the climax. `Mahabharata` developed thousands of characters.
+A typical novel builds a hero and a villain for a face-off in the climax. `Mahabharata` developed thousands of characters.
 Hundreds of heroes and anti-heroes to hold the information in a mesh of smaller stories - a narrative of narratives - history.
 A thick slice of continuum frozen in text.
 The outcome was profound - human mind adopted text as medium of history - conversational memory of spoken words lost its significance.
 With it barter ..

 This idea percolated quickly beyond races, geographies and cultures.
 Narratives would navigate human communities, and pan-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
 Over generations, narratives led to human subspecies - monks, doctors, engineers , builders, metallurgists, bitcoiners, and thousands of more - to strive in a skills oriented metaverse we know as the world of humans.
 It is a hybrid existence - our body moves in physical world, but our mind is always locked in some narrative.